ds-ukassel/AdventOfCode24/README.md

 # Checkout your personal branch.
 DO NOT commit your code to the main branch!
 git checkout -b "$GITHUB_USERNAME" git push origin "$GITHUB_USERNAME"

+# Create a pull request to add yourself to the benchmarking
+gh pr create --title "Add $GITHUB_USERNAME" --body "Add $GITHUB_USERNAME to benchmarks" --base main
 ```

 **For each challenge:**